O3Ol/awesome-stars/README.md

 ## Others

+- [awesome-artificial-intelligence-guidelines](https://github.com/EthicalML/awesome-artificial-intelligence-guidelines) - This repository aims to map the ecosystem of artificial intelligence guidelines, principles, codes of ethics, standards, regulation and beyond.
 - [COVID-19](https://github.com/CSSEGISandData/COVID-19) - Novel Coronavirus (COVID-19) Cases, provided by JHU CSSE
 - [Application-Security-Engineer-Interview-Questions](https://github.com/security-prince/Application-Security-Engineer-Interview-Questions) - Some of the questions which i was asked when i was giving interviews for Application/Product Security roles.
 I am sure this is not an exhaustive list but i felt these questions were important to be asked and some were challenging to answer
 - [awesome-production-machine-learning](https://github.com/EthicalML/awesome-production-machine-learning) - A curated list of awesome open source libraries to deploy, monitor, version and scale your machine learning